mouad-halli/ChatPals-Web-App/README.md

 </table>

 ### Settings
-#### In this section you can see the anime that are on this website.
+#### In this Section you can upload your image or update your data, you can click the edit button to unlock the field you want to update then save.
 <table>
   <tr>
     <td><img src="readme-imgs/settings-computer.png" alt="settings-computer" /></td>